-Guys, if you feel that your haircut doesn’t give you any options, if you you’re bored with your look or if you want to try a new cut for a new season, check out a tapered haircut.
+Guys, if you feel that your haircut doesn’t give you any options, are bored with your look or want to try a new cut for a new season, check out a tapered haircut.
 A tapered haircut is a cut where the hair is longer at the top, and then the hair around the perimeter is shorter.
 The difference between the long hair on the top of your head and the hair on the sides and back is done gradually.
 Think of it as long hair that slowly becomes shorter on your head, without resulting in a full, shaven fade.
 The result is a clean-looking haircut that gives you lots of options.

 The tapered haircut is sometimes known as a tapered fade haircut.
 Like the classic tapered haircut, the tapered fade haircut works with all hair types and face shapes.
 This cut is a bit longer on top, and the sides are left a bit longer too.
 Another iteration of the tapered haircut is the quiff.
 That’s when the hair on top is left long, so it can be styled high and back.